k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/TDM/TDM_Installation_V9.3.md

 ## TDM Cloud Installation

 The TDM project's profile must contain Fabric + PosgreSQL.
-Open the Fabric **Web Studio**, click the **Extension** icon, and select TDM to install the TDM library.
+Open the Fabric **Web Studio**, click the **Extensions** icon, and select TDM to install the TDM library.

 Click [here](/articles/04_fabric_studio/28_web_k2exchange.md) for more information about Fabric's extensions.